Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Computing the MIMO SRG

 By abuse of notation, we will use $\SRG(G) = \mathcal{G}^G_{\Upsilon, \Lambda }$.
-In practice, we often take $\Upsilon = \Lambda$, i.e. the circles for maximum and minimum gain are computed at the same base points for computational efficiency.
-An algorithm for computing the bound in Eq.~\eqref{eq:LTI_SRG_bound} is available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.
+In practice, one takes $\Upsilon = \Lambda$, i.e., the circles for maximum and minimum gain are computed at the same base points for computational efficiency.\extver{}{ Code for computing the bound in~\eqref{eq:LTI_SRG_bound} is available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.}

-An algorithm for bounding the SRG of an LTI system, based on shifting circles on the real axis, has been proposed before~\cite{grootDissipativityFrameworkConstructing2025}.
-However, this method works only for SISO or square MIMO systems since they are based on IQCs.
-By the same token, it is not possible to compute the SRG on a restricted set of inputs of certain frequency using~\cite{grootDissipativityFrameworkConstructing2025}, whereas Theorem~\ref{thm:LTI_SRG_bound} allows this by simply restricting the frequency interval over which the largest/smallest singular value is computed.
-The latter is useful to study the \emph{frequency domain performance} using SRGs~\cite{krebbekxNonlinearBandwidthBode2025} in practice.
-From~\cite{grootDissipativityFrameworkConstructing2025}, we can conclude that Eq.~\eqref{eq:LTI_SRG_bound} becomes an equality for square systems if $\Upsilon=\Lambda = \R$.
+The idea of bounding the SRG of linear operators, based on shifting circles on the real axis, has been proposed in~\cite{patesScaledRelativeGraph2021}, where a method for this purpose, restricted to the case when the operator is square, was given via a factorization approach.
+The same circle bounding approach is used for square LTI systems in~\cite{grootDissipativityFrameworkConstructing2025} in a dissipativity context.
+Recently, in~\cite{nautaComputableCharacterisationsScaled2025,krebbekxComputingHardScaled2025}, it has been shown that the SRG of square LTI systems is \emph{exactly} of the form~\eqref{eq:LTI_SRG_bound}.
+The novel aspect of Theorem~\ref{thm:LTI_SRG_bound} is that it computes the SRG of \emph{tall} systems while respecting the original input dimension.
+All previously mentioned methods would add nonzero artificial inputs to square-up the system, potentially leading to conservatism.

-\begin{example} Consider the transfer functions
+\extver{}{ \begin{example} Consider the transfer functions

 Their SRGs, computed with Theorem~\ref{thm:LTI_SRG_bound} are shown in Fig.~\ref{fig:example_lti}. \end{example}